 What Is This Organization About?

-Community Doula Alliance is a Black Woman-led non-profit in Portland, Oregon currently applying for 501c3 status.
+Community Doula Alliance is a Black Woman-led non-profit in Portland, Oregon.
 Our nonprofit is structured around two primary programs: Diverse Doula Project and Portland Doula Training.

 Diverse Doula Project is a community based doula program dedicated to creating spaces for diverse doulas, especially Black, Indigenous, Latino/a/x, Asian and other racially and linguistically diverse, underrepresented doulas, to reclaim, celebrate, and receive mentorship and emotional support to practice their cultural and traditional birth and postpartum models of care.
 Based on client requests and preferences, DDP matches expectant parents with culturally appropriate doulas to help families successfully navigate and mitigate social determinants of health such as racism, stress, poverty, education, employment, housing, and access to other culturally specific services.